grodansparadis/vscpl2drv-tcpipsrv/README.md

 the driver will be installed to /var/lib/vscp/drivers/level2

 After installing the driver you need to add it to the vscpd.conf file (/etc/vscp/vscpd.conf).
-Se the *configuration* section below.
+Se the *configuration* section below for how to do this.

-You also need to set up a configuration file for the driver.
-If you don't need to dynamically edit the content of this file a good and safe location for this is in the */etc/vscp/* folder alongside the VSCP daemon configuration file.
+You also need to set up a configuration file for the driver itself.
+If you don't need to dynamically edit the content of this file a good and safe location for it is in the */etc/vscp/* folder alongside the VSCP daemon configuration file.

-If you need to do dynamic configuration we recommend that you create the file in the */var/vscp/vscpl2drv-tcpipsrv.so*
+If you need to do dynamic configuration a good place to put the file is in the */var/vscp/lib/vscp/vscpd/* folder or maybe a subfolder here.
+Make sure the _vscp_ user can read/write the location.

 A sample configuration file is make available in */usr/share/vscpl2drv-tcpipsrv.so* after installation.